jimdowling/hands-on-personalized-recommender/README.md

 This hands-on course teaches you how to build and deploy a real-time personalized recommender system for H&M fashion articles.
 You'll learn:

-- A practical 4-stage recommender architecture
-- Two-tower model implementation and training
-- Scalable ML system design principles
+- To architect a modern ML system for real-time personalized recommenders.
+- To do feature engineering using modern tools such as Polars.
+- To design and train ML models for recommenders powered by neural networks.
-- MLOps best practices
+- To use MLOps best practices by leveraging [Hopsworks AI Lakehouse](https://rebrand.ly/homepage-github).
-- Real-time model deployment
-- LLM-enhanced recommendations
-- Building an interactive web interface
+- To deploy the recommender on a Kubernetes cluster managed by [Hopsworks Serverless](https://rebrand.ly/serverless-github) using KServe.
+- To apply LLM techniques for personalized recommendations.

 <p align="center">
   <img src="assets/4_stage_recommender_architecture.png" alt="4_stage_recommender_architecture" width="400" style="display: inline-block; margin-right: 20px;">